boguszjelinski/kaboot/README.md

 ### Core

 Scheduler can be started with *mvn spring-boot:run* The first run will set up database schema.
+Before you do it be sure your database configuration (host, database, user and password) is reflected in *application.yml*.
 You have to insert rows to 'cab' and 'customer' tables, which tells Kaboot to authenticate these clients.
 Stops must also be inserted.
 You will find SQL scripts in the db directory, you can import them with:
 ```
 psql -U kabina kabina < create_cabs.sql
 psql -U kabina kabina < create_customers.sql
-psql -U kabina kabina < Bus_Stops_Las_Vegas.sql
+psql -U kabina kabina < bus_stops_las_vegas.sql
 ```
-Be sure your database configuration (host, database, user and password) is reflected in *application.yml*.

 Dispatcher is scheduled to run every minute.
+A short video about how to run the dispatcher is available here: https://youtu.be/RtHvyBTlJFw

 ### Clients
 In 'generators' directory you will find Rest API client applications that simulate behaviour of thousands of buses and customers.
 Multiple Java threads are awakened to life, separate ones for each customer and bus.
 They submit requests to the server side (backend), checks statuses and write two logs.
-Threads simulating buses "move" virtually just by waiting specific amount of time (1min = 1km).
+Threads simulating buses "move" virtually just by waiting specific amount of time (1min = 1km, for example).
 You can start with just one bus and one customer in two separate command line windows:
 ```
 javac OneCab.java